 E: Describe for us your approach to wine tasting.
 What makes a K. Laz wine tasting experience memorable?

 KL: Everything we do is customized.
 Our tastings are private with only one group attending at a time, and each is personalized according to the groups’ likes in terms of varietals and price.
 We ask guests on which winery mailing lists they are active, and what wineries they’ll be visiting to give us insight into style preferences.
 We’ve hosted more than 500 tastings and we haven’t offered the same tasting twice which is incredible.
 We also have a more macro-level approach on wine.
-While it’s important to know what you’re tasting, even more important and interesting is the story and people behind the wine and was happening during a particular vintage, how droughts affected the harvests, what trends are taking place in the wine industry and wine country today versus decades past.
+While it’s important to know what you’re tasting, even more important and interesting is the story and people behind the wine and what was happening during a particular vintage, how droughts affected the harvests, what trends are taking place in the wine industry and wine country today versus decades past.
 We talk about the importance of farming and the differences and benefits of estate grown grapes versus those sourced from grower vineyards.
 We discuss my theory on old guard and new guard ‘cult’ wines.
 We keep it interesting while also acknowledging that guests are here to have a good time, taste great wine, and enjoy their trip to Napa wine country.
 But I know that they love leaving our tastings knowing something new and something that they can share with their wine drinking friends.

 E: You also curate wine collections for some of the country’s biggest names.
 How have you gained the trust of these connoisseurs?